Johan Arfvedson of Sweden

 Percentage Amount in the Human Body: 0.00001%

-Lithium comes from two very different types of deposits.
-It is mined from pegmatite and recovered from the mineral spodumene, and to lesser extent, amblygonite, lepidolite and petalite.
+Lithium comes from very different types of deposits.
+It is mined from pegmatite deposits and recovered from the mineral spodumene, and to lesser extent, amblygonite, lepidolite and petalite.
 Lake brines and playa evaporites also contain lithium.
 From 2016 to 2018, Australia’s production of lithium increased by more than 300%.
-Due to increasing demand for use of lithium in batteries, more than 50% of lithium mined is now used in batteries.
+Due to increasing demand for use of lithium in batteries, 80% of lithium mined is now used in batteries.
 Australia is the world’s largest producer of lithium, followed by Chile.
 Lithium resources are detailed in the USGS Mineral Commodities Summaries.